h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_6_14_explanation.md

 ![K-fold vs LOOCV](../Images/L3_6_Quiz_14/statement1_kfold_vs_loo.png)

-The visualization shows the equivalence between K-fold CV with $K=n$ (top) and LOOCV (bottom).
-Each column represents a data point, and each sample gets used exactly once as a test sample (colored regions).
+The visualization shows the equivalence between K-fold CV with $K=n$ (top) and LOOCV (bottom) using a simple grayscale representation.
+Each column represents a data point, and white squares indicate test samples while gray squares indicate training samples.

 ![K-fold LOOCV Examples](../Images/L3_6_Quiz_14/statement1_fold_visualization.png)

-The second visualization demonstrates how in each fold, exactly one point (in red) is held out for testing, while all other points (in blue) are used for training.
-This is consistent in both K-fold with $K=n$ and LOOCV approaches.
+The second visualization demonstrates how in each fold, exactly one point is held out for testing (labeled "Test"), while all other points (labeled "Train") are used for training.
+This pattern is consistent in both K-fold with $K=n$ and LOOCV approaches.

 ![K-fold LOOCV Model Fitting](../Images/L3_6_Quiz_14/statement1_kfold_vs_loo_examples.png)